rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-windows-server-boot-failure-after-exiting-rescue-mode.md

 ### Windows Server 2008

-First, ensure that the volume has an automatically assigned drive letter, usually **D:**, by opening **Computer Management**.
+Ensure that the volume has an automatically assigned drive letter, usually **D:**, by opening **Computer Management**.
 Right-click **Disk 1** and then select **On-line**.